Join us on February 28th for an online hackathon!

 Event Details

-Who: Any undergraduate student who has taken at least one introductory statistics course and/or statistical software (e.g., R, SAS, Stata, Python, SQL) coding course
+Who: Any undergraduate or graduate student who has taken at least one introductory statistics course and/or statistical software (e.g., R, SAS, Stata, Python, SQL) coding course

 This event is co-sponsored by the Boston University School of Public Health Department of Epidemiology, the Boston University Center for Health Data Science, and the Rafik B. Hariri Institute for Computing and Computational Science & Engineering.